Li Tie: Managerial career

 On 25 May 2012, Li accepted an invitation from Guangzhou Evergrande manager Marcello Lippi to become one of his assistant coaches.
 He also became the assistant coach of the Chinese national team under Alain Perrin in May 2014.
 He resigned from his position as assistant coach on 26 June 2015 after about three seasons with Guangzhou.
 Li became the deputy general manager, sports director and assistant coach at China League One side Hebei China Fortune on 14 July 2015.
 On 18 August 2015, he was assigned as the manager of the club after Radomir Antić's departure.
 Li led the club to win promotion to Chinese Super League in the 2015 season by winning eight matches in the rest of nine and finishing the runners-up in the league.
 On 27 August 2016, Li was replaced by Manuel Pellegrini after winning just one match in the last nine matches.

 On 16 November 2017, Li was appointed as the head coach of China League One club Wuhan Zall.
 In the 2018 season, he led the club to the Chinese Super after a five-year absence, being confirmed as champions and achieving promotion with three matches remaining in the season.

 He acted as caretaker coach of Chinese national team following the resignation of Marcello Lippi in 2019.
 On 2 January 2020, Li was appointed as the new manager of China.
 On 3 December 2021, Li was replaced by fellow 2002 World Cup teammate Li Xiaopeng.

-Investigation
+Corruption conviction

-On 26 November 2022, Li has been placed under investigation for "serious violations of laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+On 26 November 2022, Li was placed under investigation for "serious violations of laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+He was put on trial for "accepting and offering bribes" while manager of the Chinese national team and for being involved in match-fixing while manager of Hebei China Fortune and Wuhan Zall.
+He confessed, and on 13 December 2024 was sentenced to 20 years in prison.